erez-strauss/init_singleton/README.md

 # init_singleton
-Proper Initialization of singletons and resolve all initialization order issues
+Proper Initialization of singletons and resolve initialization order issues

 ## Implementation
-In order to remove any guard access from the critical path, an atomic<> function pointer is used to get reference to the instance of the given singleton.
+In order to remove any guard access from the critical path, an atomic<> function pointer is used to get the reference to the instance of the given singleton.
-This pointer is initialized at load time to point to an initialization function, that upon successful creation of the singleton object, will change the value of the atomic pointer to refer to a simple method that knows that the pointer to the instance is valid.
+This pointer is initialized, at program load time, to point to an initialization function, that upon successful creation of the singleton object, will change the value of the atomic pointer to refer to a simple method that knows that the pointer to the instance is valid.

-From that point on, there is no need to chech whether the object exists.
+From that point on, there is no need to check whether the object exists.

-In order to call their destructors, there are unique_ptr pointing to the singleton, with specialized deleter, which reduces a global counter of number of active singletons (of any type) once there are no more active singleton, the code will destroy them one by one, in reverse order of creation.
+In order to call their destructors, there are unique_ptr<> pointing to the singleton, with a specialized deleter, which reduces the global counter of active singletons (of any type) once there are no more active singletons, the code will destroy them one by one, in reverse order of creation.

 ## Usage examples